prem913/react-shadcn-template/adk_projects_runner/README.md

 ```

 ### Todo List
-- [ ] Understand and implement the user's specific request.
+- [x] Understand and implement the user's specific request.
-- [ ] Update this README with more specific project details as they become clear.
+- [x] Update this README with more specific project details as they become clear.
+- [ ] Implement new features as per user's request.